 “It gives us the opportunity to meet a lot of interesting people,” said Emily.

 At the end of each cruise, the Keese’s give guests the option of either leaving a tip or donating to their non-profit, “Manna for Missionaries,” which they started back in Texas in 2014.

-During the summer months, Manna often becomes a cargo boats, most recently bringing 250 solar lights to Haiti.
+During the summer months, MANNA often becomes a cargo boat, most recently bringing 250 solar lights to Haiti.
 “Anywhere we go, we try and find a non-profit to help,” said Emily.